Seven Deadly Sins of Zion

 Many of us claim that we would love to live in Zion.
 But can we abide the conditions.
 We have a fanciful notion of what it means to have "all things in common".
 But do we realize the terms of the distribution?

-I am well pleased, appoint unto this people their portions, every man
+I am well pleased, appoint unto this people their portions,

-equal according to his family, according to his circumstances and his
+equal according to his family, according to his circumstances

 wants and needs.